5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Source: X

-Alternatively, if you wish to be on multiple social media channels, consider distributing and repurposing content.
-For example, a podcast can become a blog post or a social media post — and all you’ll have to do is edit the transcript for both formats to ensure platform nativity.
+For example, a podcast can become a blog post or a social media post — and all you’ll have to do is edit the transcript for both formats to ensure platform compatibility.

 For resources, you can check out Ross Simmonds’s Create Once, Distribute Forever book, in which he shares his insights on how to use the same content on different social media platforms to get the audience’s attention.